COVID-19 FAQs: Infection Risk and Prevention

 It’s important to keep up with healthy habits to manage your arthritis, such as getting plenty of sleep, exercising regularly, eating a healthy diet and taking medication as prescribed.
 There is no evidence that medications, including DMARDs and biologics, are associated with a higher risk.
 However, there is one exception: Patients taking high doses – 10 milligrams or more – of corticosteroids daily have a higher risk of hospitalization.
 For that reason, talk to your doctor about the risks of taking corticosteroids.

-Question: How can people with arthritis and autoimmune conditions take to protect themselves during COVD-19 outbreak?
+Question: How can people with arthritis and autoimmune conditions protect themselves from COVID-19 infection?

-There are also employee protections for people with autoimmune diseas, and you may be eligible to apply for medical leave or work from home under these laws.
+This includes continuing to wear a mask, and limiting time in crowded, indoor spaces.
+There are also employee protections for people with autoimmune disease, and you may be eligible to apply for medical leave or work from home under these laws.

 Sign up today for email updates on coronavirus and arthritis.